 Filing deadline to submit your

-Candidates must submit their application to the Dean's office, Lech Walesa Hall (LWH) 4044, along with copies of unofficial transcripts from NEIU and all other colleges and universities attended.
+Candidates must submit their application to the Dean's office, Lech Walesa Hall (LWH) 4044, along with copies of unofficial transcripts from NEIU and all other colleges and universities attended (Attach to the email if submitting by email).
 Candidates must highlight all classes on the transcripts that they want considered towards the endorsement.
 The Dean’s office will evaluate these courses and make the final recommendation.

 For further questions, please contact your adviser.